 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was manufactured after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your air conditioning system was manufactured before January 2010, you have a couple options:
+However, if your AC equipment was manufactured before January 2010, you have a couple options:

-2) Call a professional to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
-Understand, though, this is not recommended because it could void your warranty(ies).
+2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
+Understand, though, this is not recommended because it could nullify your warranty(ies).

 READY TO BE DONE WITH IT?